-Complications include global cerebral atrophy, subacute combined degeneration of the cord due to vitamin B12 deficiency, Wernicke encephalopathy due to thiamine deficiency and alterations in the 5-HT system (observed on fMRI).
+Complications include global cerebral atrophy, subacute combined degeneration of the cord due to vitamin B12 deficiency, Wernicke encephalopathy due to thiamine (vitamin B1) deficiency and alterations in the 5-HT system (observed on fMRI).
 For more information on CNS complications, please refer to the article anorexia nervosa (CNS).

 Gastric dilatation (visible on plain radiographs), perforation, and necrosis are possible complications from repeated purging and/or gastric ulcers.
 Others include esophageal perforation due to purging, and liver failure due to autophagy.
 Patients may develop pancreatic pseudocysts and fibrotic pancreas.
 Superior mesenteric artery syndrome has been reported due to loss of the fat pad between the superior mesenteric artery and the duodenum.
 Patients may have constipation and abnormal colonic motility 4.